score-spec/docs/content/en/docs/score specification/score-spec-reference.md

 - `environment`: This resource type is a source of environment specific values.
 In `score-compose` this comes from environment variables present when running `score-compose generate`, in Humanitec this comes from the deployed environment configuration.
 In `score-k8s` this has no specific meaning.
 - `volume`: This resource type should be used with the container volume source field.
 This is generally implementation specific due to the varied behavior and configuration of mounted volumes.
+- `service`: This resource type is used in Humanitec to return service placeholders.
+It has no specific meaning in `score-compose` or `score-k8s`.

 ## Placeholder References